16241 North Florida Avenue,

 Learning how to save for retirement is imperative.
 Several retirement vehicles are available, including traditional and Roth IRAs, employer-sponsored retirement plans, nonqualified deferred compensation plans, stock plans, and commercial annuities.
 Proper retirement planning requires an understanding of the workings of these tools.

 In addition, your personal investment planning can help you on the road toward your retirement goals.
 The sooner you start, the longer you'll have to accumulate funds for retirement.

 You'll want to understand the taxation of your retirement and investment vehicles.
 This is especially important since the enactment of the Jobs and Growth Tax Relief Reconciliation Act of 2003 (2003 Tax Act).
 The 2003 Tax Act reduced the capital gains tax rates and the tax rates of certain dividends, deciding to allocate assets inside or outside a retirement plan more crucial.

 Finally, you may want to learn strategies for handling the competing demands of educating your children and retiring.

 In addition, you may be concerned about naming one or more beneficiaries for your IRA or employer-sponsored retirement plan.
 What are the tax implications?
-What about required minimum distributions from the plan after you reach age 70½?
+What about the required minimum distributions from the plan after you reach age 70½?

-If you are a business owner, on the other hand, you have some special retirement planning concerns of your own.
-In particular, you may want to plan for the succession of your business to family members or to others.
+If you are a business owner, on the other hand, you have some unique retirement planning concerns of your own.
+In particular, you may want to plan for the succession of your business to family members or others.
 You may also want to know which retirement plans are best suited to your form of business.
-For information about these and related topics, see Special Planning Considerations for Executives, or Planning for a Succession of a Business Interest, or Retirement Planning Options for Business Owners.
+For information about these and related topics, see Special Planning Considerations for Executives, Planning for a Succession of a Business Interest, or Retirement Planning Options for Business Owners.

 How do Social Security and other government benefits programs impact retirement planning?